aamzhas/aamzhas.github.io/_pages/about.md

 ## Updates

+* **August 2024**: Completed my internship at Meta.
+I worked on User Intent modeling for FB stories.
+My work spanned from curating new features for existing models to improving current models and building the end-to-end (data pipelines to training and evaluating models).
+Special thanks to Dr. Shafiul Azam Chowdhury, Dr. Shalmoli Gupta, Dr. Reza Chowdhury, and Nikhil Pathak for their help and guidance throughout the internship.
+This summer working at Meta has been filled with learning experiences and formed me into a better engineer!

 * **May 2024**: Began my internship at Meta.
 I am working on Rankings Stories for Facebook.

 * **February 2024**: I was a student speaker at The 19th Annual CSL Student Conference 2024 for the [Robotics Session](https://studentconference.csl.illinois.edu/robotics-session/)!
 I spoke about my work "Co-operative Advisory Residual Policies for Congestion Mitigation".
 I am honored to have won the Best Presentation Award.